tckmn/macaroni-lang/README.md

 - Gotos are `\labelname`.
 They are allowed in the same places as labels are.
   Additionally, a goto without a label name (simply ``\``) will act as a "return" and jump back to the last place a goto was called from.

+## Common operations / combinations

+Since Macaroni only has 21 operators, naturally there are tons of them that have been left out.
+Here are some implementations of common functions that you would expect to find in other languages.

+- Absolute value of `x`

+        map slice " " 0 x 1 a
+        /a set x multiply x -1 \

+    A cleverer version that squares and then square roots the number:

+        pow pow x 2 pow 2 -1

+- `x` modulo `y` (using [a formula found on Wikipedia](https://en.wikipedia.org/wiki/Floor_and_ceiling_functions#Mod_operator))

+        add x multiply -1 multiply y floor multiply x pow y -1

+- A "while loop" ("calls" `func` while `x` is equal to `0`)

+        /WhileLoop
+            map
+                map slice " " x add x 1 1 func
+                WhileLoop

+        /func <stuff> \

 ## Why "macaroni"?